septimium/PicoSnakeGame/README.md

 # Pico Snake Game ~ Finished on 30th of May 2024
-A game in rust for embedded systems that resembles the classic Snake Game from the Nokia phones.
+A game written in rust for embedded systems that resembles the classic Snake Game from the Nokia phones.
 (RP2040 only)

 ## Description